garrandall/popular-music-data/tracks/deep-inside-mary-j--blige.md

 That I'm just plain ol' Mary...Mary

-The car i drive, the clothes i wear
+The car I drive, the clothes I wear
 The diamonds, the furs, and the house
 Don't make the woman
 Material things don't mean nothing to me